-There is very strong evidence indicating that involvement in the criminal legal system is linked to poor health outcomes.34-45 Criminal legal system contact can be measured by a number of indicators including, but not limited to, arrest, conviction, and incarceration.^{44,45} A large body of evidence supports the association between incarceration and poor health outcomes.
+There is very strong evidence indicating that involvement in the criminal legal system is linked to poor health outcomes.
+29-40 Criminal legal system contact can be measured by a number of indicators including, but not limited to, arrest, conviction, and incarceration.
+39,40 A large body of evidence supports the association between incarceration and poor health outcomes.
 A recent qualitative study with people who are incarcerated in Washington State prisons framed incarceration as a chronic health condition as "living conditions can become chronic health conditions, especially in prisons...long-term imprisonment leads to 'chronic incapacitation' lasting a lifetime, even after release.
-This 'long tail of incarceration...essentially functions as a chronic disability."41
+This 'long tail of incarceration...essentially functions as a chronic disability."36

-More specifically, people who are incarcerated are more likely to experience chronic medical conditions (e.g., hypertension, asthma, arthritis, diabetes, high body mass index), infectious diseases, lower self-rated health, increased psychiatric disorders, and a greater risk of mortality upon release.41-44 Research shows that people with a history of incarceration have a significantly greater likelihood of major depression, life dissatisfaction, and mood disorders when compared to people who do not have a history of incarceration^{43,45} and that effects persist after release.
-Analysis of a contemporary cohort's criminal legal system contact and mental health over time found arrest and incarceration, but not conviction, are independently associated with poor mental health.45 Therefore, decreasing reincarceration and further involvement in the criminal legal system has the potential to improve health outcomes.
+More specifically, people who are incarcerated are more likely to experience chronic medical conditions (e.g., hypertension, asthma, arthritis, diabetes, high body mass index), infectious diseases, lower self-rated health, increased psychiatric disorders, and a greater risk of mortality upon release.
+36-39 Research shows that people with a history of incarceration have a significantly greater likelihood of major depression, life dissatisfaction, and mood disorders when compared to people who do not have a history of incarceration ^{38,40} and that effects persist after release.
+Analysis of a contemporary cohort's criminal legal system contact and mental health over time found arrest and incarceration, but not conviction, are independently associated with poor mental health.
+40 Therefore, decreasing reincarceration and further involvement in the criminal legal system has the potential to improve health outcomes.

-Would reducing LFOs for some people reduce collateral consequences of conviction?
+Would reducing LFO debt for some people reduce collateral consequences of conviction?

-We have made the informed assumption that reducing LFOs for some people may decrease collateral consequences[§] of conviction for some individuals.
+We have made the informed assumption that reducing LFO debt for some people may decrease collateral consequences[†] of conviction for some individuals.
 This informed assumption is based on a report from the U.S. Commission on Civil Rights and current Washington State laws.
 However, because it is not possible to determine to what magnitude LFOs would be reduced and because people would have to petition to have their LFOs reduced and conviction(s) vacated, it is unclear how many people with LFOs would experience reduced collateral consequences.
-Further discussion of the potential impacts of requiring people with LFOs to petition the court for remission is presented in Other Considerations.

-Collateral consequences are sanctions, restrictions, or disqualifications resulting from criminal history that are imposed by federal, state, or local laws and policies.46 In 2019, the U.S. Commission on Civil Rights (The Commission) released a report which cited 955 sources, entitled "Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects

-[§] Key informants representing people with LFOs in Washington State shared that the term "collateral consequences" may imply that consequences are unintended.
-However, they stated these consequences are intentional and directly result from the imposition of LFOs.
-Researchers have also explained that, "collateral consequences may well be the unintended effects of policy, but collateral sanctions are the effects of intended 'collateral consequence laws'-- policies that are intended to have an effect."32 For example, LFOs, employment restrictions, and public housing restrictions "are automatic results of felony convictions and are implemented by formal and informal means in the community."32 on Communities."46 It noted, "[c]ollateral consequences of criminal records can create an array of lifelong barriers that hamper successful reentry into society-including barriers to [...] education, employment, professional licensing, housing, and receipt of public benefits.
-These collateral consequences can profoundly affect individuals and families and their economic security."46 Nationally, The Commission found, among approximately 44,631 collateral consequences, nearly 40% (17,436) are elicited by any felony conviction and about 19% (8,294) are elicited by any misdemeanor.46 Evidence indicates that "[m]any collateral consequences are unrelated either to the underlying crime for which a person has been convicted or to a public safety purpose."46
+Collateral consequences are sanctions, restrictions, or disqualifications resulting from criminal history that are imposed by federal, state, or local laws and policies.
+In 2019, the U.S. Commission on Civil Rights (The Commission) released a report which cited 955 sources, entitled "Collateral Consequences: The Crossroads of Punishment, Redemption, and the Effects on Communities."
+It noted, "[c]ollateral consequences of criminal records can create an array of lifelong barriers that hamper successful reentry into society-including barriers to [...] education, employment, professional licensing, housing, and receipt of public benefits.
+These collateral consequences can profoundly affect individuals and families and their economic security."
+Nationally, The Commission found, among approximately 44,631 collateral consequences, nearly 40% (17,436) are elicited by any felony conviction and about 19% (8,294) are elicited by any misdemeanor.
+Evidence indicates that "[m]any collateral consequences are unrelated either to the underlying crime for which a person has been convicted or to a public safety purpose."

 Under current Washington State law, failure to make an LFO payment has formal consequences resulting in legal sanctions.
-If a person fails to pay an LFO and the court determines they have the means to pay but have not, they may be sentenced to jail, work release, home detention, or some other alternative confinement.1 Similarly, if they fail to appear for a show cause hearing, the judge may issue a warrant for their arrest.1
+If a person fails to pay an LFO and the court determines they have the means to pay but have not, they may be sentenced to jail, work release, home detention, or some other alternative confinement.
+Similarly, if they fail to appear for a show cause hearing, the judge may issue a warrant for their arrest.